 If my friends invite me to go out, then I’ll tell them I’m only free after 7pm.

-These might sound silly, but forging a connection between a cue (the if) and your reaction (the then) has been found to be instrumental towards reaching your goals.
+These might sound silly, but forging a connection between a cue (the if) and your reaction (the then) has been found to be instrumental towards reaching your long term goals.

-It might seem obvious that the journey to our goals starts with a single step, however, new research says this is the wrong way to think.
+It might seem obvious that the journey to achieving our long term goals starts with a single step, however, new research says this is the wrong way to think.

-Researchers from the Korea University Business School and the University of Iowa, found that people who define their path from the end backwards not only both more likely to succeed (especially when it comes to complex goals) and more confident in their choices.
+Researchers from the Korea University Business School and the University of Iowa found that people who define their path from the end backward are not only more likely to succeed (especially when it comes to complex goals) but they’re also more confident in their choices.

-While the researchers aren’t exactly sure why this is the case, it does seem to make sense.
-In my own life, I’ve been more likely to abandon goals when I lose sight of the desired outcome and get lost somewhere in the middle.
+While they aren’t exactly sure why this is the case, it does seem to make sense.
+In my own life, I’ve been more likely to abandon long term goals when I lose sight of the desired outcome and get lost in the messy middle.

-You’ve probably got more than a few major long-term goals on your list.
-And the good news is that you’ve got a lifetime to reach them.
+You’ve probably got more than a few major long term goals on your list.
+The good news is that you’ve got a lifetime to reach them.
 The bad is that 92% of people struggle with hitting goals.